QBDev0ps/DevOps-Cloud-projects/Project9.md

 ![remi-release error1](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/c21f8966-2f1e-4a8a-9131-72a29832fa8b)

 **epel-release = 9 needed by remi-release-9.2-1.el9.remi.noarch** indicates that the version 9 of the remi-release dependency requires an equivalent version 9 of epel-release and we are getting the error because the command that successfully ran in **iv** above **`$ sudo yum install https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpmdependency`** installed version 8 of epel-release instead.

+epel release is a repository that is well known for bringing a high-quality set of additional packages for Red Hat Enterprise Linux and other Linux flavours.

 So we decide to install the latest version 9 of epel-release by executing the following command: